Aryan Brotherhood: History

 Most prisons in the United States were racially segregated until the 1960s.
 As prisons began to desegregate, many inmates organized themselves into gangs along racial lines.
 The Aryan Brotherhood is believed to have been formed at San Quentin State Prison, but it may have been inspired by the Bluebird Gang.
 They decided to strike against the African-Americans who were forming their own militant group called the Black Guerrilla Family.
 In the early 1970s, the Aryan Brotherhood had a connection with Charles Manson and the Manson Family.
 Several members of the Manson Family were in prison at the time, and they attempted to join forces.
 However, the relationship did not last long as the Aryan Brotherhood took offense at the murder of pregnant actress Sharon Tate.

-The Aryan Brotherhood grew quickly in the California prison system and eventually started a race war in 1975 with the other prison gangs such as La Nuestra Familia, and Black Guerilla Family.
+The Aryan Brotherhood grew quickly in the California prison system and eventually engaged in a race war in 1975 with the other prison gangs such as La Nuestra Familia, and Black Guerilla Family.
 As a result of the race war, California prison officials segregated the gangs to different prisons in California.
 When the Aryan Brotherhood was isolated in the Chino prison, they were able to continue to grow and develop their leadership hierarchy.

 In 1981, Thomas Silverstein and Clayton Fountain were charged with the murder of a black inmate named Robert Chappelle in the United States Penitentiary, Marion, control unit.
 It was believed that Silverstein and Fountain strangled Chappelle in his cell.
 Silverstein and Fountain later killed Raymond Smith, a friend of Robert Chappelle.
 The two men stabbed Smith 67 times.
 Silverstein then started to plan killing a correctional officer.
 On October 22, 1983, gang members from the Aryan Brotherhood killed two correction officers at Marion.
 Silverstein killed an officer named Merle Clutts, stabbing him approximately 40 times.
 Several hours later, Fountain also killed an officer named Robert Hoffman.
 The tactics used were developed for a prior inmate murder; Silverstein used an improvised knife and handcuff key while being taken to the showers.
 He picked the lock, then attacked and killed Merle Clutts.
 Fountain used similar tactics to kill Robert Hoffman.

 By the 1990s, the Aryan Brotherhood had shifted its focus away from killing for strictly racial reasons and focused on organized crime such as drug trafficking, prostitution, and sanctioned murders.
 They took on organized crime-level power inside much of the United States' prison system, where they eventually accumulated greater power and influence than the American Mafia.
 This situation was personified when, after being assaulted by an African-American inmate while incarcerated in Marion Federal Penitentiary in 1996, Gambino crime family boss John Gotti allegedly asked the Aryan Brotherhood to murder his attacker.
 Gotti's attacker was immediately transferred to protective custody and the planned retaliation was abandoned.